 Even with all the offers coming your way, the thought of being in a relationship makes you want to take a big ol’ nap, and that’s totally fine.

 Dating isn’t all it’s cracked up to be.
 More often than not, it’s too awkward or nerve-wracking to be fun.

-It’s not always your fault if you feel like you’re not ready for a serious relationship.
+And it’s not always your fault if you feel like you’re not ready to enter a relationship.

 You could be dating someone who truly loves you, but as much as you try, there may be circumstances when you just can’t fall in true love with them, even if you really like them a lot and love dating them!